vectordotdev/vector/docs/usage/configuration/sinks/aws_kinesis_streams.md

 Be careful when doing this, one unhealthy sink can prevent other healthy sinks from processing data at all.

+### Partitioning

+By default, Vector issues random 16 byte values for each [Kinesis record's partition key][url.aws_kinesis_partition_key], evenly distributing records across your Kinesis partitions.
+Depending on your use case this might not be sufficient since random distribution does not preserve order.
+To override this, you can supply the `partition_key_field` option.
+This option represents a field on your event to use for the partition key value instead.
+This is useful if you have a field already on your event, and it also pairs nicely with the [`add_fields` transform][docs.add_fields_transform].

+#### Missing keys or blank values

+Kenisis requires a value for the partition key and therefore if the key is missing or the value is blank the event will be dropped and a [`warning` level log event][docs.monitoring.logs] will be logged.
+As such, the field specified in the `partition_key_field` option should always contain a value.

+#### Values that exceed 256 characters

+If the value provided exceeds the maximum allowed length of 256 characters Vector will slice the value and use the first 256 characters.

+#### Non-string values

+Vector will coerce the value into a string.

+#### Provisioning & capacity planning

+This is generally outside the scope of Vector but worth touching on.
+When you supply your own partition key it opens up the possibility for "hot spots", and you should be aware of your data distribution for the key you're providing.
+Kinesis provides the ability to
+[manually split shards][url.aws_kinesis_split_shards] to accomodate this.
+If they key you're using is dynamic and unpredictable we highly recommend recondsidering your ordering policy to allow for even and random distribution.

 ### Rate Limits

 Vector offers a few levers to control the rate and volume of requests to the